 Quechee Gorge Village

 Our next stop was The Quechee Gorge Village and the Vermont Antique Mall.
-We could hike through the Quechee Gorge, but I opted for the low-impact aerial view.
+We could hike through the Quechee Gorge, but I chose the low-impact aerial view.
 We then visited the Vermont Toy Museum, Whisper Hill Bath and Body Shop, Sweet Spot Candy Store, and The Antique Mall, which displays antiques for sale in a cooperative of 135 vendors.

 A unique part of the mall was the Vermont Alpaca Store, where I fed and petted the alpacas outside the store.
 These alpacas provide the wool to create the products for sale inside the store.
 Fun indeed!